M. Carey Thomas: Early life and education

-At Bryn Mawr
+Career

 In 1882, Thomas wrote a letter to the trustees of Bryn Mawr College, requesting that she be made president of the university.
 She was not granted the position, however, as the trustees were concerned about her relative youth and lack of experience.
 Instead, Thomas entered in 1884 as the dean of the college and chair of English.
 Despite not receiving her desired role at Bryn Mawr, Thomas was active in the college's administration, working closely with then president James Rhoads.
 According to the biographical dictionary Notable American Women: 1607–1950, by 1892 she was "acting president in all but name".
 She hired Woodrow Wilson as professor of history and government, 1882-1885.

 At the end of April 1884 Thomas went with the encouragement of President Rhoads to tour other colleges in the area to become familiar with them in order to bring ideas back to Bryn Mawr.
 She started her tour at Vassar, then she went on to Smith College, Wellesley, and ended her tour at Radcliffe (or the Harvard Annex as it was called).

 In 1885, Thomas, together with Mary Garrett, Mamie Gwinn (February 2, 1860 – November 11, 1940), Elizabeth King, and Julia Rogers, founded The Bryn Mawr School, a prep school in Baltimore, Maryland.
 The school would produce well-educated young women who met the very high entrance standards of Bryn Mawr College.

 In 1894, President Rhoads died, and Thomas was narrowly elected to succeed him on September 1, 1894.
 Out of respect for President Rhoads's recent death, Thomas was not given a ceremony.
 She was president until 1922 and remained as Dean until 1908.

 During her tenure as president, Thomas' primary concern was upholding the highest standards of admissions and academic rigor.
 The entrance examinations for the college were made as difficult as those at Harvard University, and pupils could not gain admission by certificate.
 For the academic curriculum, Thomas emulated the "group system" of Johns Hopkins, in which students were required to take parallel courses in a logical sequence.
 Students could not freely choose electives.
 There were also other requirements, including a foreign language requirement that culminated in a sight translation examination proctored by Thomas herself.
 Overall, the academic curriculum at Bryn Mawr under Thomas shunned liberal arts education, preferring more traditional topics such as Greek, Latin, and mathematics.
 Thomas was also instrumental in bringing several new buildings to the College, which introduced collegiate Gothic architecture to the United States.